On the motion of a large number of small rigid bodies in a viscous incompressible fluid: Problem formulation, main result

-\begin{Remark} In fact, hypothesis \eqref{m18} requiring uniform bounds on the body density is not restrictive.
+Let $ \left[ \rho^{\ep}, \bu^{\ep}, (\vc{h}_i^{\ep}, \cdots , \vc{h}_N^{\ep}) , ( \mathbb{O}_1^{\ep}, \cdots , \mathbb{O}_N^{\ep} ) \right]_{\ep > 0}$ be the associated sequence of weak solutions to the fluid--structure interaction problem {specified in Section \ref{ws}}, with the initial data $(\rho^{\ep}_0, \bu^{\ep}_0)_{\ep > 0}$ satisfying \eqref{m22}--\eqref{m23}.
+Then, we have the same conclusion for the limiting system as in \eqref{m25}--\eqref{m26}. \end{Remark} \begin{Remark} In fact, hypothesis \eqref{m18} requiring uniform bounds on the body density is not restrictive.
 Indeed, if $\rho^{\ep}_{\mc{S}}$ contains an unbounded sequence, then the relevant results have been already obtained by He and Iftimie \cite{HeIft1}, \cite{HeIft2}.
 The main novely of the present result is allowing the body density to be asymptotically small. \end{Remark}